ZoranStojsavljevic/MikroE_BeagleBone-Black_BSP-Integration/BBB-debian_buster/overlay_examples/i2c2_sc16is740/README.md

 ## BBB Debian Buster Environment Setup

-### WARNING: The BBB board revision used is 0x0A5C!
-Thus BBB board 0x000C should be used!
+The BBB board Revision used is REV. A (0x0A5C).

 The reason for that is the following: